 The Fair Work Ombudsman is a statutory office created by the Fair Work Act 2009.
-The Fair Work Ombudsman’s jurisdiction is set out in the Fair Work Act, and he operates independently of Government, making his own decisions about all investigations.
+Our jurisdiction is set out in the Fair Work Act 2009 and we are independent of Government.

-- offers people a single point of contact for them to get accurate and timely information about Australia’s workplace relations system
+- offer people a single point of contact for them to get accurate and timely information about Australia’s workplace relations system

-- educates people working in Australia about fair work practices, rights and obligations
+- educate people working in Australia about fair work practices, rights and obligations

-- investigates complaints or suspected contraventions of workplace laws, awards and agreements
+- investigate complaints or suspected contraventions of workplace laws, awards and agreements

-- litigates to enforce workplace laws and deter people from doing wrong in the community
+- litigate to enforce workplace laws and deter people from doing wrong in the community

-- builds strong and effective relationships with industry, unions and other stakeholders.
+- build strong and effective relationships with industry, unions and other stakeholders.